madneal/gshark/README.md

 ## Deployment

 For the deployment, it's suggested to install nginx.
-Place the `dist` folder under `html`, modify the `nginx.conf` to reverse proxy the backend service.
-For the detailed deployment videos in [bilibili](https://www.bilibili.com/video/BV1Py4y1s7ap/) and [youtube](https://youtu.be/bFrKm5t4M54).
-For the deploment in windows, refer [here](https://www.bilibili.com/video/BV1CA411L7ux/).
+Place the `dist` folder under `/var/www/html`, modify the `nginx.conf` to reverse proxy the backend service.
+For the detailed deployment videos, refer to [bilibili](https://www.bilibili.com/video/BV1Py4y1s7ap/) or [youtube](https://youtu.be/bFrKm5t4M54).
+For the deployment in windows, refer to [here](https://www.bilibili.com/video/BV1CA411L7ux/).

 ```
 location /api/ {